 During non-REM sleep, the thalamus is still fairly active.
-Not as much as when we’re awake, but enough that snorers wake themselves up occasionally and experience an arousal.
+Not as much as when we’re awake, but enough that snorers wake themselves up occasionally and experience arousal.

 An arousal is any sudden change in brain wave activity while a person sleeps.
 An arousal doesn’t necessarily mean that the person wakes up.
-Even the most inconspicuous change in brain wave activity counts as an arousal.
-This includes changing our brain activity as we toss and turn in our bed.
+Even the most inconspicuous change in brain wave activity counts as arousal.
+This includes changing our brain activity as we toss and turn in bed.

 Experts estimate that people that snore experience multiple arousals each night while in the non-REM stage of the sleep cycle.
 The only problem is that snoring-related arousals are usually extremely brief.

 So, the person doesn’t always remember them happening in the morning.